himelds/London_Bike_Sharing_Project/README.md

 # 🚴‍♂️ London Bike-Sharing Demand Prediction using Machine Learning

-This repository contains an individual machine learning project focused on predicting demand for London's Santander bike-sharing system using real-world environmental and temporal data.
+This repository contains a machine learning project focused on predicting demand for London's Santander bike-sharing system using real-world environmental and temporal data.
 The goal is to build regression models to estimate hourly bike demand and identify the key features influencing usage patterns.

 ---